ricsanfre/pi-cluster/docs/_docs/monitoring.md

   version: v2.37.0
 ```

+This `Prometheus` object specifies the following Prometheus configuration:

 - Prometheus version and image installed (v2.37.0) (`spec.version` and `spec.image`).

 - HA Configuration.
 Number of shards and replicas per shard (`spec.shards` and `spec.replicas`).

-  Prometheus basic HA mechanism is through replication.
+  Prometheus basic HA mechanism is implemented through replication.
 Two (or more) instances (replicas) need to be running with the same configuration except that they will have one external label with a different value to identify them.
 The Prometheus instances scrape the same targets and evaluate the same rules.

-  There is additional HA mechanims, Prometheus' sharding, which splits targets to be scraped into shards and each shard is assigned to a Prometheus server instace (or to a set, number of replicas).
+  There is additional HA mechanims, Prometheus' sharding, which splits targets to be scraped into shards and each shard is assigned to a Prometheus server instance (or to a set, number of replicas).

   The main drawback of this sharding solution is that, to query all data, query federation (e.g. Thanos Query) and distributed rule evaluation engine (e.g. Thanos Ruler) should be deployed.